vikas-yadav-neo/Data-lake-with-Hadoop-and-S3/s3_data_lake_ppt/README.md

 #### versioning in AWS
 -Keeps all versions of a file — allows restores and backups -can save same name of files with different versions

+## S3 ACL
+Object-level access control (older method, use IAM/Bucket Policy preferred)

+## How to Access Amazon S3 Bucket?
+You can work and access the Amazon S3 bucket by using any one of the following methods

+AWS Management Console
+AWS CLI Commands
+Programming Scripts ( Using boto3 library of Python )